nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 - The action is **available** (depending on the user permissions) as for a standard Nuxeo instance,
 - The action is **disabled for records**, meaning the action is disabled only when the document is under retention or legal hold,
-- The action is **disabled on instance**, meaning it's disabled for all documents on the Nuxeo instance, due to some limitations coming from the Nuxeo Management addon.
+- The action is **disabled on instance**, meaning it's disabled for all documents on the Nuxeo instance, due to some limitations coming from the Nuxeo Retention Management addon to ensure compliance.

 ### In Standard Mode